EXXETA/SemanticMocking/README.md

 SemanticMocking helps you to abstract the mocking framework from the unit test and to provide an API for your dependencies that describe their behaviour in a more semantic way.

-SemanticMocking is not really a framework it is just a bunch of classes that help you to implement your mocks in a consistent way and to make them more meaningful.
+SemanticMocking is not really a framework it is just a few classes that help you to implement your mocks in a consistent way and to make them more meaningful.

 # Why do I need this?